AmmarCodes/blog/src/projects/arabic-web-font-picker.md

 ---
 layout: post
 title: "Arabic web-font picker"
-excerpt: "An interactive tool to explore and select the perfect Arabic font combinations for your digital projects"
+excerpt: "An interactive tool to explore and select perfect Arabic font combinations for your digital projects"
 date: 2025-11-23
 tags:
   - arabic